ELIZABETH EHRENBERG, LCSW

 What is Living Improv℠?

 Improvisational theater, also known as improv, is an art form in which actors create scenes, characters, plot and dialogue on the spot and in the moment.
 Living Improv Groups pairs improvisational theater techniques with a facilitated process group.
 In the first hour we play improv games and exercises and in the second hour we sit down together to talk about our experiences and give and receive feedback.
 Living Improv℠ is both a method to learn more about oneself and a way to gain tangible tools to enhance aspects of everyday life such as personal relationships, family, career or school.
-All groups are facilitated by two licensed clinical social workers who have a background in improvisational theater.

 Why improv?